guresberat/AdvancedRecyclerViewDEMO/README.md

 Features :
 - Checking if it is the first time the app opened
-- Single selection RecyclerView with checkboxes and custom RecyclerView selector.
+- Single selection RecyclerView with checkboxes and custom RecyclerView selector
 - Multiple selection RecyclerView with checkboxes

 ## Built With